 Many people know that their primary intimate relationship needs a lot of time and energy, but few truly understand how and why relationships “go south” when not attended to.
-Has something slipped in your relationship?
+Do you even know what has slipped in your relationship?
 Do you fight too much, or not enough?
 Have you simply stopped connecting like you used to?
 Do you sense there is so much more to explore as a couple, but you have no idea what it could be or how to go about it?

 Beginning with the premise that every relationship is a chance to actually focus on one’s own self growth and evolving consciousness, Kat helps couples enter a safe, non-judgmental space to examine the foundation of their relationship.
 We work together to discover and define your main relationship issues or themes, which come up again and again, and then Kat guides a process to help you begin making shifts in the way you relate, right there in the moment!
 The goal is to determine how to make your relationship work for you!
 As well, you’ll learn to create more space for your partner to come forth by quitting the Blame Game.
 The sooner a couple can get over the need to only find fault with the other, the sooner each partner learns to “widen the lens” through which they are seeing their partner and the relationship.
 This will help you re-ignite the friendship that is the basis of your bond.